demml/opsml/docs/docs/interfaces/model/interfaces.md

 : Optional preprocessor

 `sample_data`: `Union[pd.DataFrame, NDArray[Any]]`
-: Sample data to be used for type inference.
+: Sample data to be used for model inference.
 For sklearn models this should be a pandas DataFrame or numpy array.
 This should match exactly what the model expects as input.
 See example below.